Riib11/ComputerSystems-Homework/hw2/README.md

 ## [3 & 4] Performance and Hash Table

-I already used a hash-table (`std::map`) for my vanilla implementation.
+I already used a hash-table (`std::unordered_map`) for my vanilla implementation.
+I included

 ## [5] Dynamic Resizing